Home > Gluten Free Baking Tips

 Gluten free baking tips

 If you have a gluten intolerance, wheat allergy or you're gluten-free by choice, you already know that making quality gluten free baked goods poses a particular problem.
 It' gluten that gives bread its elasticity and cakes their lightness.

-There is a gluten free flours available in most large supermarket.
-The good news is that you can also use plenty of naturally gluten free flour alternatives for cakes, breads, cookies and pastries.
+There are gluten free flours available in most large supermarket.
+The good news is that you can also use plenty of naturally gluten-free flour alternatives for cakes, breads, cookies and pastries.
 These flours are rice, chestnut, buckwheat, corn, potato, millet, chickpea etc.

 - Make your own blend of flours or ground nuts and flours.
 Adding tapioca flour to a blend increases softness and absorbency, which is ideal for lighter cakes and pastries.
 Gluten free oats and oat flours add texture, which works well in cookies and muffins.
 Ground almonds, hazelnuts and pistachios are ideal in a blend for dense cakes and cookies.